 — Who's overseeing this project?
 Everyone can't be in the driver's seat at the same time.

-drive oneself into the ground: to work so hard that you become sick or exhausted.
+drive yourself into the ground: to work so hard that you become sick or exhausted.

 — If you keep working so much overtime you're going to drive yourself into the ground.